prashanthdotnet/vidly/README.md

    ```bash
    [command to start the application, e.g., npm start, dotnet run]
    ```

-## Usage
-[Provide instructions on how to use the application, e.g., how to navigate the app, perform rentals, manage users, etc.]

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: